Got questions or need more information? Get in touch at firstname.lastname@example.org or 905-528-0854 x 231

-The first Tuesday of every month from 5pm-8pm
+The second Tuesday of every month from 5pm-8pm

-Available services: Rapid, anonymous HIV testing, confidential STI screening (syphilis, chlamydia and gonnorhoea), HPV vaccination (available for men 26 years old and younger), free safer sex supplies
+Available services: Rapid, anonymous HIV testing, confidential STI screening (syphilis, chlamydia and gonnorhoea), HPV vaccination (Gardasil 9 - available for men 26 years old and younger), free safer sex supplies

 The AIDS Network, 140 King St E suite 101 (Lower Level)

 Central Spa, 401 Main St W, Hamilton Ontario